 How to Donate Your Old Bike: Drop it off during workshop hours (Mondays & Wednesdays, 5pm to 8pm) or get in touch to arrange a drop off on Saturday.

-Restores and cheaply sells donated bikes and spare parts in order to promote cycling in the local community.
+Restores, cheaply sells and lends out donated or traded bikes and spare parts in order to promote cycling in the local community.
 They also run free workshops on bicycle repair and safe riding skills.

 How to Donate Your Old Bike: Drop it off during opening hours (Monday to Saturday, 9am to 5pm)